PharmEasy Blog

 1. Heating pads

-You can place a heating pad or a warm water bottle (wrapped in a towel) on your tummy to relieve period pains.1,3,4 Heat can aid in the relaxation of abdominal muscles and reduce muscle tension.
+You can place a heating pad or a warm water bottle (wrapped in a towel) on your abdomen to relieve period pains3.
+Heat can help in the relaxation of abdominal muscles and reduce muscle tension.
 Heat can also improve blood circulation and reduce congestion and swelling.
-This aids in relieving pain caused by muscle spasms and nerve compression during periods.4
+This helps in relieving pain caused by muscle spasms and nerve compression during periods4.

 2. Exercise

 Exercising may seem difficult during painful periods, but it can help relieve pain.
-You can do gentle swimming, walking or cycling.
-It may help reduce period pains.1,3 Exercise aids in pain relief by increasing the production of chemicals that block pain.3 You can try yoga or pilates (to improve physical strength), which can help distract you from the pain and discomfort that comes with your periods.1
+Exercise helps in pain relief by increasing the production of chemicals that block pain.
+You can try mild exercises such as include yoga or pilates (to improve physical strength), swimming, walking, or cycling to help reduce period pains5.

 3. Warm Bath or Shower

 You can try taking a warm shower or bath.
-Heat is known to help dissipate pain and soothe the muscles.
+Heat is known to help reduce pain and soothe the muscles.
 The heat from a warm bath or shower can help relax and reduce period pains.
-Heat can also increase pelvic blood flow to eliminate local blood and body fluid retention and diminish swelling, thereby causing a reduction in pain.1,4
+The warmth from a bath or shower can also improve pelvic blood flow, which may reduce fluid retention, minimise swelling, and consequently ease pain.
+This simple method can be a soothing, natural way to manage period-related discomfort6

 4. Massage

-You can try a light, circular massage around your abdomen.
-This may help reduce period pains.
-It is a simple and effective self-help measure.1
+Light, circular massages around your abdomen may help reduce period pains.
+It is a simple and effective self-help measure7.

 5. Lifestyle Changes

-Before making any of these lifestyle changes, consult with a doctor.
-Making significant lifestyle changes without proper consultation might harm your health.
+Before making any of these lifestyle changes, consult with a doctor as making significant lifestyle changes without proper consultation might harm your health.

 Dr. Ashish Bajaj, M.B.B.S., M.D. in Clinical Pharmacology and Toxicology